 Encore Energy Corp.
 (EU) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 8, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to enCore Energy Corp. ("enCore" or the "Company") (NASDAQ: EU ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., April 9, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against enCore Energy Corp. ("enCore" or the "Company") (NASDAQ: EU ).

 IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ENCORE ENERGY CORP.
-(EU), CLICK HERE BEFORE MAY 13, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+(EU), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 13, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?